What is a Mathematical Olympiad?

 Schools around the countries are invited to take part in Round 1 of the Irish Mathematical Olympiad which takes place every year in November.

 If you are in 3rd -5th year in an Irish school, you can signal your wish to participate in IrMO Round 1 to your teacher by mid November.
-If your teacher hasn't heard of the IrMO competition, you can direct them to our TEACHERS' page.
+If your teacher hasn't heard of the IrMO competition, you can direct them to the closest Mathematics Enrichment centre or to our TEACHERS' page.

 No special studying is required for Round 1 of IrMO.
 All you need is creative thinking and logical skills.
 You can train these by participating in other competitions like PRISM, which is run on October 19 by IMT members based at NUIG Galway.
 Talk to your teachers about this.
 Also consult our Resources page for more ideas.